Ketamine Assisted Therapy

 1. Assessment

-To ensure that Ketamine assisted psychotherapy is a safe and effective treatment option for you, our medical team will conduct a thorough assessment before administering the treatment.
+Our team will perform an assessment to understand your needs and explore a range of potential alternative therapeutic strategies.
 This assessment will involve reviewing your medical history, current health status, and any medications or treatments you are currently undergoing.
 With your consent, we will also review your medical records held by your GP to gain a comprehensive understanding of your medical background.
+This part of the process is necessary to ensure that it’s safe for you to receive treatment.
+For example, high blood pressure can be a contraindication for ketamine therapy.

 2. Preparation Sessions